wayne-monical/deploying-pheweb/README.md

 This repository contains the code for cleaning and deploying a pheweb website.
+The data preprocessing folder contains the necessary code for formatting the files appropriately. creating_pheweb.bash gives the code for installing pheweb, running pheweb, and creating a docker container to transport pheweb.
+The pheweb_docker2 folder has the appropriate docker files.